tozny/tozstore-cloud9-integration/README.md

     ![outputs-tab](readme-images/outputs-tab.png)

-1. On the output page there should be two rows with keys, `S3Bucket` and `Ta2DB`.
-Record both of the values, for the next step.
+1. On the output page there should be one row with the key, `S3Bucket`.
+Record the value, for the next step.

     ![output-values](readme-images/needed-values.png)